Thinking about going back to school but worried military life might get in the way?

-You may be able to transfer your spouse's GI Bill benefits to you and put them toward your education.
+Your spouse’s GI Bill benefits may be available for transfer to you for use toward your education.
 But be warned: This option isn't for everybody.
 Your service member will have had to serve for at least six years and must be committed to the military for at least four more.
 There are also some new, tightened restrictions about who qualifies for transferability and how long they have to make those transfer decisions.

 Extra Tuition Assistance

 Some branches even make additional education funding available for spouses, and many spouses' clubs run scholarship programs that may be able to help.

 More and more colleges and universities are offering discounted programs for military, veterans and their families.
 A fantastic example is Syracuse University's Veterans Career Transition Program.
 Not only can you take classes that can lead to actual licensing, but you can also get the soft skills you will need for a job search, too.
 All remotely, from wherever you are.

 If you're looking for scholarships to help ease the burden of tuition, make sure you use Military.com's scholarship finder to help make ends meet.